Key Diio Mi Fares & Market Size users include:

 Global.
 Diio Mi FM Traffic is the first truly global source of aviation market intelligence that comes from tickets sold in the United States and around the world, including nations uncovered by other sources like China and Russia.

-FM-Traffic results are available 30 days after the close of each month, considerably sooner than ARC/BSP-based estimates, by about 2 weeks.
+FM-Traffic results are available approximately 55-60 days after the close of each month.
 Need details by cabin booked?
 FM Traffic also includes class of service breakout.
 FM Traffic data now goes back to January of 2014.